-An example of science subtly transgressing its legitimate domanial authority, which many scientists do quotidianly, would be when science concludes that eating certain foods predisposes people to various health risks, which is in fact the proper domain of science; then based on that knowledge, science says that people should not eat those foods.
-This recommendation is beyond the domain of science; therefore, it is a philosophical statement based upon naturalism or religion, i.e. scientism.
+An example of science subtly transgressing its legitimate domanial authority (which scientists do all the time), would be when science concludes that eating certain foods predisposes people to various health risks, which is in fact the domain of science, but then based on that knowledge, says that people should not eat those foods.
+This recommendation is beyond the domain of science; therefore, it is a philosophical statement based upon naturalism or religion, i.e., scientism.
 Note that such moralizing is not only beyond the scope of science, but it is also directly connected to one’s view of man.
 Now, the scientist can make such recommendations, but when he does, it is not as a scientist, with the authority of science; consequently, the scientist’s recommendation has no more authority (and may not have as much as philosophers and preachers) than anyone else.

 If preachers and Christians rely too heavily upon science to vindicate a biblical claim, it furthers the unwarranted popular perception that science is the final arbitrator of what is true and what is not.
 I believe that many Christians have accepted that premise more pervasively than is often recognized.
 For science to be the supreme authority (or perceived as the necessary authenticator) in all areas of existence, e.g. the latest study, poll or survey, is not only a change in what we think but how we think.
-With the evanescing of the publicly acknowledged existence of the final or fixed (much less the superiority of the final or fixed), we are wittingly or unwittingly trained to think in temporary and transitory ways because whatever we believe today is really only for today or until the next poll, study, etc. Therefore, Christians must be trained to recognize this subtle shift and to think more deeply than scientific culture esteems and help others do the same.
+Some inherent liabilities of the tools previously mentioned:

 - There are always conflicting conclusions between different studies and polls; thus, cherry picking is common.